ReamG/cs262_logical_clocks/docs/architecture.md

 `EXPERIMENT_DURATION` defines how long (in milliseconds) the experiment should last.
 We set this value to `70,000` for our experiments, to follow the specs requirement that it be at least a minute (since our machines may need a couple seconds to connect).

 The remaining functions in `consts.py` are just quality-of-life helper functions. `get_time` just gets the epoch time in milliseconds (from the system) and `get_other_machines` is used to get all the machines in the system that are different from the machine making the call.

+### Utils

+The `utils.py` function just contains some printing utilities that print things in different colors.

 ## Managing Connections